selwynpolit/d9book/book/blocks.md

 The order of named options passed to `@ContextDefinition` after the first argument does not matter.

-Then in the block we check to make sure the user is viewing a node and that the user has `view rsvplist` permission.
+In the block we can check to make sure the user is viewing a node and that the user has `view rsvplist` permission.
 See the code below:

 ```php
   protected function blockAccess(AccountInterface $account) {